wildfly/quickstart/cmt/README.md

 ### What makes this an example of container managed transactions?

 Take a look at <code>org.jboss.as.quickstarts.cmt.ejb.CustomerManagerEJBImpl</code>.
-You can see that this stateless session bean has been marked up with an @javax.ejb.TransactionAttribute annotation.
+You can see that this stateless session bean has been marked up with the @javax.ejb.TransactionAttribute annotation.

 The available options for this annotation are as follows: